mitchellthomson/SoundHunt/README.md

-also install the dataset folders found here
+also install the datasets are the zipped files, unzip and they are ready to use